mandymccabe/Mapping_Earhquakes/README.md

 # Mapping Earthquakes
-This repository explores the use of JavaScript and Leaflet to create interacitve maps showing data regarding earthquakes and tectonic plates.
+This repository explores the use of JavaScript and Leaflet to create interactive maps showing data regarding earthquakes and tectonic plates.